 The committee provides a forum for consultation and cooperation between FRNSW, the RFS, Fire Brigade Employees' Union and the Rural Fire Service Association to:

 - Develop strategic plans for service delivery and infrastructure

 - Minimise duplication of services delivered to the community, and

 - Minimise duplication of training activities and community education programs.

 Bush Fire Coordinating Committee

-The Bush Fire Coordinating Committee, established under the Rural Fires Act 1997 [external link], provides a forum for consultation and cooperation between the RFS, the FRNSW, State Forests, the National Parks and Wildlife Service, Local Government Association, Shires Association, Rural Fire Service Association, Police, Department of Conservation and Environment, Nature Conservation Council, NSW Farmers Association and Department of Community Services to:
+The Bush Fire Coordinating Committee, established under the Rural Fires Act 1997 [external link], provides a forum for consultation and cooperation between FRNSW, RFS, State Forests, National Parks and Wildlife Service, Local Government Association, Shires Association, Rural Fire Service Association, Police Force, Department of Conservation and Environment, Nature Conservation Council, NSW Farmers Association and Department of Community Services to:

 - Plan bushfire prevention and coordinate bushfire fighting

 - Advise the Commissioner of the RFS on bushfire prevention, mitigation and coordinated bushfire suppression

 - Report to the Minister for Emergency Services on any matters relating to the prevention and suppression of bushfires